 When is it Necessary to Crown Baby Teeth?

 It can be upsetting to learn your child has cavities, and to be faced with the prospect of repairing the tooth while causing the minimum amount of discomfort for your child.
-Small cavities can be repaired with simple fillings, but if the decay is more significant, it might be necessary for our pediatric dentist to cap or crown the tooth.

-A dental crown protects the whole of the tooth, covering it up completely right down to the gum line.
+A dental crown for kids protects the whole of the tooth, covering it up completely right down to the gum line.
 This protects the remaining portion of the tooth against further decay and prevents bacteria in the mouth from entering the tooth.

-Crowns are a great restorative technique for repairing teeth that are too significantly decayed to have a filling.
+Crowns for kids are a great restorative technique for repairing teeth that are too significantly decayed to have a filling.
 A large filling would not be able to restore the tooth so it could be used normally.
 This is because the remaining tooth structure would be weakened and could easily break during biting or chewing.

 It is important to protect baby teeth so they can remain in place until the adult teeth are ready to push through the gums.
 If they are lost too early there is the risk that the adult teeth may come through crooked or out of alignment, increasing the likelihood that your child would require orthodontic treatment.